The Dalmore and V&A Dundee unveil second instalment in magnificent Luminary series

 The Dalmore Luminary - The Rare - 2024 Edition (40.6% ABV) is an extraordinary 49 Year Old Single Malt finished in a blend of port, sherry and bourbon casks for layered notes of vanilla, berry and cacao aromas, with a palate of roasted chestnuts and patisserie spices leading to a subtle smoke finish.
 Only three decanters and two glass sculptures of The Rare will ever be made, one of which will be auctioned at Sotheby's with all proceeds donated to Scotland's design museum.

 The Dalmore Luminary - The Collectible - 2024 Edition (48.6% ABV) is a 16 Year Old bourbon-matured whisky finished in a blend of port pipes and sherry casks, with a small portion of exceptionally rare peated Dalmore spirit for notes of honey, crème brûlée and herbal wood smoke.
-The bottle is housed in a presentation case that echoes the swirling design of The Rare sculpture.
-20,000 sets will be available at leading luxury, specialist and travel retailers globally from April 2nd with a recommended retail price of $350 USD.
+The bottle is housed in a presentation case that echoes the swirling design of The Rare sculpture, 20,000 sets of which will be available at leading luxury, specialist and travel retailers globally from April 2nd.

 Glass says: "The new releases beautifully express the meeting of minds and the shared journey we've been on.
 While crafting our two new whiskies, we used the technique of time – nurtured carefully to transform through blending – to elevate The Dalmore to new heights."